 One of our biggest challenges as digital marketers is traffic.

-How can we easily and affordably get people’s attention, drive them to our websites, and convert them to subscribers and customers?
+How can we easily and affordably get people’s attention, push them to our websites, and convert them to subscribers and customers?

 But before we start, let’s get clear about why paid traffic is a smarter investment than organic.